 This is instruction we can most certainly take hope in as we press Yahweh for Gihon, the latter rain that we are desperate to receive.
 And most remarkably and quite fittingly, Yahshua concludes in this second Remnant Luke account, “If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him?”
 We are asking for the three loaves, we are asking for the Holy Spirit.
 I have been asking for the Holy Spirit, the water that is poured out from heaven, since 1994, and more specifically we are doing so now with these three forty-nine-day Pentecost waiting periods.
 May Yahweh give us our request come April 3, 2009, and may the office of Yahshua resurrect on April 4.
 He has indeed been away on a long journey.
 (And by the way, April 1 is once again on a Wednesday, and April 4 is on a Saturday, just like it was in 33 A.D.)

 Our hope for the previous waiting period with its February 13 date was tied to a very specific event in my life.
 It looked back to February 13, 1996, when my oldest daughter and I stood outside the Georgia Dome Promise Keepers meeting, warning pastors of Yahweh’s judgment.
 But instead, He had mercy.
 It has been thirteen years since 1996.
 We read in Genesis 17:25 that Ishmael was thirteen when Abraham was circumcised, whereupon He took complete responsibility for Abraham’s offspring.
 I hope for the same now in my own life—that Yahweh will take full responsibility for the days set before us, giving me the remaining three and a half years of the covenant with the many.
-He took full responsibility for the breach that we faced with our fifth child on March 31, 1992, giving us the burning-bush-in-the-wilderness miracle—the breach was repaired and Grace was born on April 1.
+He took full responsibility for the breech that we faced with our fifth child on March 31, 1992, giving us the burning-bush-in-the-wilderness miracle—the breech was repaired and Grace was born on April 1.
 May He now do likewise.

 As with Jacob, I, and we, have wrestled with God, not letting go until He blesses me/us.
 I hope we will now receive that which we see promised—the Gihon latter rain and signet-ring authority that resides in that covenant.
 Yes, as you can see, there is great hope even now, even once again.
 And yes, I know I can also be setting myself up to be hurt once again.
 But, life is filled with risks, and this is a risk; yet, its rewards are not only worth it, but the great necessity demands it.
 WE CAN DO NO LESS!